Playlist of Music That Feels Like Sunshine After Rain

 The Fifth Dimension – Aquarius Let The Sunshine In

 Finally, it would be rude not to include The Fifth Dimension’s masterpiece.
-This incredible track was originally written for the 1967 rock musical Hair.
-When it gets to ‘Let the sun shine in’ I feel shivers of anticipation and the hairs on my arms stand up in delight.
+This incredible track was originally written for the 1967 rock musical Hair and when it gets to ‘Let the sun shine in’ the hairs on my arms shiver in delight and stand up in salutation.

 Esoteric practice to welcome sunshine after rain

 Take a moment to open a window or step outside and lift your face to the sky.
-Give thanks to the rain and sun and all they symbolise to you.
+Acknowledge the rain and sun and all they symbolise to you.

-You too are a precious flower, so drink deep, flowerchild.
-Have a glass of water and moisturise and/or apply sunscreen, hydrated like all hell and ready to face the eye in the sky.
+Drink deep, you seedling, you child of flowers.
+Have a glass of water and moisturise and/or apply sunscreen, hydrated like all hell and ready to bear the gaze of the eye in the sky.

 Main photo: Eliza Rickman